semgrep/semgrep/README.md

 </p>
 </br>

-This repository contains the source code for Semgrep OSS (open-source software).
-Semgrep OSS is a fast, open-source, static analysis tool for searching code, finding bugs, and enforcing code standards at editor, commit, and CI time.
-Semgrep is a semantic grep for code: where `grep "2"` would only match the exact string _2_, Semgrep would [match `x = 1; y = x + 1` when searching for _2_](https://semgrep.dev/playground/s/5rKgj).
-And it does this in 30+ languages!
-Semgrep rules look like the code you already write; no abstract syntax trees, regex wrestling, or painful DSLs: read more below.
+Semgrep is a fast, open-source, static analysis tool that searches code, finds bugs, and enforces secure guardrails and coding standards.
+Semgrep [supports 30+ languages](#language-support) and can run in an IDE, as a pre-commit check, and as part of CI/CD workflows.

+Semgrep is semantic grep for code.
+While running `grep "2"` would only match the exact string _2_, Semgrep would [match `x = 1; y = x + 1` when searching for _2_](https://semgrep.dev/playground/s/5rKgj).
+Semgrep rules look like the code you already write; no abstract syntax trees, regex wrestling, or painful DSLs.
-For companies who need SAST, SCA, and Secret scanning, we provide a product suite on top of Semgrep OSS that scans code and package dependencies for known issues, software vulnerabilities, and finds secrets with high accuracy:

-- [**Semgrep Code**](https://semgrep.dev/products/semgrep-code/) to find bugs & vulnerabilities using the deeper, interfile-analysis enabled [Pro engine](https://semgrep.dev/products/pro-engine/) and high-accuracy Pro rules in addition to the community rules
-- [**Semgrep Supply Chain**](https://semgrep.dev/products/semgrep-supply-chain/) to find dependencies with known vulnerabilities function-level reachability analysis
-- [**Semgrep Secrets**](https://semgrep.dev/products/semgrep-secrets/) to find hard-coded credentials that shouldn't be checked into source code
+Note that in security contexts, Semgrep OSS will miss many true positives as it can only analyze code within the boundaries of a single function or file.
+If you want to use Semgrep for security purposes (**SAST**, **SCA**, or **secrets scanning**), the Semgrep AppSec Platform is strongly recommended since it adds the following critical capabilities:

+1. Improved core analysis capabilities (cross-file, cross-function, data-flow reachability) that greatly reduce false positives by 25% and increase detected true positives by 250%
+2. Contextual post-processing of findings with Semgrep Assistant (AI) to further reduce noise by [~20%](https://a.storyblok.com/f/151984/x/2d12dc0223/whitepaper_-ai-powered-appsec-engineer-automate.pdf?cv=1728584410408).
+In addition, Assistant enriches findings with tailored, step-by-step remediation guidance that humans find actionable >80% of the time.
+3. Customizable policies and seamless integration into developer workflows, giving security teams granular control over where, when, and how different findings are presented to developers (IDE, PR comment, etc.)

+The Semgrep AppSec Platform works out-of-the-box with 20000+ proprietary rules across SAST, SCA, and secrets.
+Pro rules are written and maintained by the Semgrep security research team and are highly accurate, meaning AppSec teams can feel confident bringing findings directly to developers without slowing them down.

 Semgrep analyzes code locally on your computer or in your build environment: **by default, code is never uploaded**.
 [Get started →.](#getting-started-)